Dear readers of ADxS.org, please forgive the disruption.

 • Short-term memory

-• Processes and remembers recorded information of the last minutes
+• Processes and remembers recorded information from the last few minutes

 • Long-term memory